wearerequired/traduttore/docs/gitlab.md

 To enable automatic string extraction from your GitLab projects, you need to create a new webhook for each of them.

-1. In your repository, go to Settings -> Webhooks.
+1. In your repository, go to Settings -> Integrations.
 You might need to enter your password.
 2. Click on "Add webhook".
 3. Set `https://<url-to-your-glotpress-site>.com/wp-json/traduttore/v1/incoming-webhook` as the payload URL.
 4. Choose `application/json` as the content type.